 Treasury Software maintains insurance coverage in accordance with our corporate policies.

-Treasury Software can provide a Certificate of Insurance to qualified partners upon request, at no cost.
+Treasury Software can provide a Certificate of Insurance to licensed clients upon request, at no cost.

-Adding a qualified partner as an additional insured may be obtained at an annual cost of $275/year (to help offset administrative costs).
+Adding a licensed client / qualified partner as an additional insured may be obtained at an annual cost of $275/year (to help offset administrative costs).

 End Use License Agreement (EULA)